 All entries are strongly encouraged to bring reference material for their costume(s).
 While we will not turn away entries that do not bring reference material, the absence of reference could affect your final score.
 Not all judges know all characters and creatures, so it's in everyone's best interest to bring a color photo (or several).
 If a costume is an original design, reference images of inspiration or in cases of characters from novels, a printed description from the literary work will be most helpful.
 Digital devices may be used to present reference photos to the judging panel, but hard-copy printouts would be best for future reference by the judges.

-Should a participant decide to enter but chose not to model their costume, or rather have it be presented by a model, the designer must be present at all stages of the contest and be prepared to explain how the costume had been created.
+Should a participant decide to enter but chose not to model their costume, or rather have it be presented by a model, the designer must be present at pre-judging and be prepared to explain how the costume had been created.

-You must remain in the green room before your stage appearance, and in the main ballroom for the entirety of the contest.
-Please arrive early before the contest starts.
+- You must remain in the green room before your stage appearance, and in the main ballroom for the entirety of the contest.
+Please arrive 30 minutes early before the contest starts.
 You will have designated areas for waiting pre and post judging during the performance phase of the contest.
-Listen to the directions given by the Phoenix Comicon volunteers and be respectful to your fellow contestants.
+Listen to the directions given by the Masquerade Staff/Phoenix Comicon volunteers and be respectful to your fellow contestants.
 If you have special needs, please let the judges' panel be aware at the pre-judging portion of the contest.

-No microphone will be available for contestant's use during the Masquerade Costume Contest.
+No microphone will be available for contestant’s use during the Masquerade Costume Contest.
+This includes the Emcee's podium microphone.
 Only the use of prerecorded audio is allowed.

-If an entrant wishes to provide their own audio (music, dialogue with music and sound effects, etc.), it MUST be in MP3 format and emailed to the event coordinator (email@example.com) no later than Saturday, May 23rd, 2015 and use the following format: Category_ContactName_costumeName.mp3
+- If an entrant wishes to provide their own audio (music, dialogue with music and sound effects, etc.), it MUST be in MP3 format and emailed to the event coordinator (email@example.com) no later than Wednesday, June 1st, 2016 and use the following format:

 While no changes to these rules are foreseen, certain circumstances may require the rules or times be changed.
 Any changes will be noted in bold and all capitalization.
 A copy of these rules will be posted at the information booth.